MicrosoftDocs/sql-docs/docs/samples/adventureworks-install-configure.md

 To restore your database in SQL Server Management Studio, follow these steps:

-1. Download the appropriate `.bak` file from one of links provided in the [.bak download files](#download-bak-files) section.
+1. Download the appropriate `.bak` file from one of links provided in the [download .bak files](#download-bak-files) section.
 1. Move the `.bak` file to your SQL Server backup location.
 This varies depending on your installation location, instance name and version of SQL Server.
 The default location for a default instance of SQL Server 2019 is `C:\Program Files\Microsoft SQL Server\MSSQL15.MSSQLSERVER\MSSQL\Backup`.
 1. Open SQL Server Management Studio (SSMS) and connect to your SQL Server.
 1. Right-click **Databases** in **Object Explorer** > **Restore Database...** to launch the **Restore Database** wizard.